Here Are 23 Email Newsletter Tools Every Online Marketer Should Check Out Now

 Pricing: Starts at $79 a month for up to 1,000 contacts

 Ontraport's "all-in-one" marketing software is designed for entrepreneurs and small businesses, and includes an email newsletter tool within its email marketing suite.
 In addition to templates, the platform offers features like advanced segmentation for targeted campaigns and automated email re-engagement to help you remove unresponsive contacts and re-engage with those you haven't heard from in a while.

 Pricing: Free for up to 250 emails a month; Starts at $11.89 a month for Pro plan

-Benchmark’s drag-and-drop functionality makes polished, design-forward email newsletters attainable even for marketers that don’t consider themselves tech savvy.
-Users also get a full range of features that cater well to scaling teams, including detail analytics, spam testing tools, A/B split testing and auto-responders.
+Benchmark's drag-and-drop functionality makes polished, design-forward email newsletters attainable even for marketers that don't consider themselves tech savvy.
+Users also get a full range of features that cater well to scaling teams, including detail analytics, spam testing and verification tools to stop bad emails, A/B split testing and auto-responders.
 Another plus?
 The platform is international in scope and is available in nine different languages.
 If you need things available in several languages, check this tool out.

 Pricing: Starts at $15 a month for Basic plan with 1,000 contacts

 GetResponse is built to scale alongside your business, starting with basic email marketing, including email newsletters, and allowing you to add more advanced tools like landing pages, webinars and autoresponders as you go.
 Design and customize your emails with a drag-and-drop editor, or choose from hundreds of ready-made templates.
 The platform also offers access to some 5,000 licensed images from Shutterstock.
 Feel free to experiment; the platform offers a free 30-day trial on any of its plans.

 Pricing: Free for up to 300 emails a day; plans start at $25 a month for up to 40,000 emails a month